The Smell of Reeves and Mortimer: Characters

 Two fey Scotsmen who appeared in the Antiques Roadshow spoof, investigating a wardrobe which contained "wee clothes, wee shoes... almost too wee."
 They eventually discovered a termite mound with Prince living inside it.
-They had their suspicions before finding him, because he'd "only painted 18 inches above sea level."
+They had their suspicions before finding him, because he had "only painted 18 inches above sea level."
 Brandy (Vic) then removed the diminutive singer and booted him through a basketball hoop.
 Whisky (Bob) remained convinced that Brandy was in fact Dr Nemesis.